This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 }

-As far as JPA is concerned, there are two Spring Data modules that you would need to know about.
+As far as JPA is concerned, there are two key Spring Data modules to know:

-- Spring Data Commons defines the concepts that are shared by all Spring Data Modules.
+- Spring Data Commons – Defines concepts that are shared across all Spring Data modules.

 - Spring Data JPA – Provides easy integration with JPA repositories.